 This function allows you to assert the output(s) of any addressable device to check it is working correctly.
 It can be used, for example, to assert a detector's internal or remote LED (if connected) or to check that an I/O unit is functioning correctly.
 Addressable devices typically have three output channels (1, 2 and 3), the functions of which depend upon its type - please refer to the device manufacturers technical data for further information.
-When selected, you will be prompted to enter the loop on which the device you want to test is located, the device's address and the relevant output bit code (0 to 7, as explained in the table below):
+When selected, you will be prompted to enter the loop on which the device you want to test is located, the device's address and the relevant output bit code (0 to 7, as explained on the table overleaf):

+'''

-Loop:-1 Device 1 Output bits: 0
+Loop:-1 Device 1

+Output bits: 0

+'''

-Use the ▲, ▼ and accept ▶ buttons to select the desired loop, address (device) and output bit code.
+Use the \blacktriangle , \checkmark and accept \blacktriangleright buttons to select the desired loop, address (device) and output bit code with reference to the table below.

-OUTPUT CHANNELS ASSERTED
+CODE OUTPUT CHANNELS ASSERTED

-No output channel asserted
+0 No output channel asserted

-Output channel 1 asserted
+1 Output channel 1 asserted

-Output channel 2 asserted
+2 Output channel 2 asserted

-Output channels 1 and 2 asserted
+3 Output channels 1 and 2 asserted

-Output channel 3 asserted
+4 Output channel 3 asserted

-Output channels 3 and 1 asserted
+5 Output channels 3 and 1 asserted

-Output channels 2 and 3 asserted
+6 Output channels 2 and 3 asserted

-All output channels asserted
+7 All output channels asserted